1 Introduction

 The data processing, analysis and reporting are conducted with the assistance of the ACE Working Group, which comprises representatives from participating ANSPs, airspace users, regulatory authorities and the Performance Review Unit.
 This enables participants to share experiences and establish a common understanding of underlying assumptions and data limitations.

-Economic information disclosure by ANSPs takes time as it is depending on the publication of their financial statements, which can be a lengthy process.
-Indeed, ANSPs have to follow official procedures that prevent them from sharing their financial statements before the independent audit report is finalised and the formal approval for publication is received by the relevant authorities (sometimes at Ministry level).
+Economic information disclosure by ANSPs takes time as it depends on the publication of their financial statements, which can be a lengthy process.
+Indeed, after the finalisation of their financial accounts, ANSPs have to follow official procedures which include, inter alia, the preparation of an independent audit report and the formal approval for publication which is granted by the relevant authorities (sometimes at Ministry level).
+This explains the lag between the review of the 2024 operational performance presented in the Performance Review Report (published in March 2025) and the publication of this document in December 2025.
+It should be noted that operational conditions continued to evolve in 2025, and ATFM delay performance has improved for several of ANSPs.

 Figure 1.1 illustrates the timeline to produce the next ACE benchmarking report.